ODETTE SCHOOL OF BUSINESS: COURSES

 70-255.
 Principles of Managerial Accounting

 An introduction into management’s use of internal accounting information for planning, managing, controlling and evaluation of business operations.
 Topics include cost concepts and costing techniques (including activity based costing), budgeting, cost-volume-profit analysis, standard costing, performance evaluation and product pricing.
-(Prerequisite 70-151 or consent of instructor).
-This course was formerly numbered 70-256.
-Although this course can be taken to upgrade grades in 70-256, students cannot receive credit for both 70-255 and 70-
+(Prerequisites: 70-151 and 75-100.
+Business students must also have completed 71-100.) ( (Credit may not be obtained for both 70-152 and 70-255, or for both 70-255 and 70-256).

 70-352.
 Accounting Theory II